Questions you should ask:

 Do we apply as a party?

 The license is applied for online.
 It takes about 10 minutes to complete.
 The deadline is March 15th.
-Kurt will be in touch with you prior to this date to go over the necessary steps in order to obtain your license.
+Josh will be in touch with you prior to this date to go over the necessary steps in order to obtain your license.

 What is the ALS#